 There is also a large amount of literary material, including research notes, interviews, and drafts of Lord Gladwyn's works, chiefly on European affairs and defence and also a series of diaries and notebooks from 1929 - 1995.

 The papers also include the memoirs of Irene Hunter, Lord Gladwyn's secretary, under Gladwyn Associated.
 Although these memoirs cover Mrs Hunter's whole career, they do include reminiscences of her work for Lord Gladwyn while he was British Representative to the United Nations and British Ambassador in Paris, and also after his retirement from 1968 onwards.

 The papers of 1st Lord Gladwyn were mainly deposited at Churchill Archives Centre by his son, 2nd Lord Gladwyn, between 1998 and 2000, with a large later accession of personal papers in 2012.
 The memoirs of Irene Hunter were given to the Archives Centre by Lady Thomas, Lord Gladwyn's daughter, in August 2000.
-An additional deposit of photographs and press cuttings (GLAD 5-6) was made by Lady Thomas in 2007.
+Two additional deposits of photographs and press cuttings (GLAD 5-6) were made by Lady Thomas in 2007 and 2015.